videolan/vlc-ios/README.md

 You have encountered an issue and wish to report it to the VLC dev team?

-You can create one on our [GitLab](https://code.videolan.org/videolan/vlc-ios/issues) or on our [bug tracker](https://trac.videolan.org/vlc/).
+You can create one on our [GitLab](https://code.videolan.org/videolan/vlc-ios/issues).

 Before creating an issue or ticket, please double check for duplicates!